jacopofar/RDRPOSTagger-python-3/Models/UniPOS/Readme.md

 UD_Turkish : 91.9262341167

 Noted that the accuracy is obtained with a weak initial tagger (The internal initial tagger developed inside RDRPOSTagger is simply based on a lexicon extracted from the training set).
-It is likely to obtain higher results with a stronger external initial tagger such as TnT.
+It is likely to obtain higher results with a stronger external initial tagger such as <a href="http://www.coli.uni-saarland.de/~thorsten/tnt/" target="_blank">the TnT tagger</a>.